When we speak of creativity in business and marketing – what exactly do we mean by that?

 Without insights and data, we neglect to see what will truly resonate with our audience.
 More importantly, we won’t include this in our strategy and messaging to appeal to them.

-Established companies and well-known brand names will do consumer research and testing to find what appeals to their customer – all before developing or launching a product.
+Established companies and well-known brand names will do consumer research and testing to find what appeals to their customer – before developing or launching a product.
 The marketing campaign and messaging are based on this research, designed to appeal to their triggers to convert sales.

 This is far more cost effective rather than working backwards – spending hundreds of thousands, if not millions, creating and promoting a product that doesn’t sell.